 In 2010 Tom Toomey replaced Keith Airey on guitar, and in 2011, the group, now known as The Zombies featuring Colin Blunstone and Rod Argent released a new studio album called "Breathe Out, Breathe In" to generally favorable reviews.
 2011's tour schedule took them to Japan, France, Germany, Greece, and Israel.
-Their 2012 plans had them performing in Denmark, Norway, Sweden, Finland and the UK in 2012, 2013 and 2014.
+They continued to play shows in America, Denmark, Norway, Sweden, Finland and the UK in 2012, 2013 and 2014.
 In April 2015, the band announced that they would play an acoustic show in London, England ahead of a new studio album planed for release that Summer.

 Despite The Zombies powerful influence on bands such as The Kinks, The Left Banke, Procol Harum and countless others, they have gone down as among the most underrated groups in Rock history.